 Plant genetics and genomics: Robin Buell, Associate Professor at Michigan State University.

 Microbial population sequencing and metagenomics: James M. Tiedje,

 Professor, Michigan State University; member of the National Academy of Sciences.

 Bioinformatics and genomics: Lincoln Stein, Platform Leader, Informatics and Bio-Computing, Ontario Institute for Cancer Research; Professor, Cold Spring Harbor Laboratory.

-This course uses materials developed under AFRI Competitive Grant no. 2010-65205-20361 from the USDA NIFA, and is supported by Grant Number R25HG006243 from the National Human Genome Research Institute, both to CTB.
+This course uses materials developed under AFRI Competitive Grant no. 2010-65205-20361 from the USDA NIFA, and is supported by Grant Number R25HG006243 from the National Human Genome Research Institute, both to C. Titus Brown.